Kahdeg-15520487/calced/Circuit_DSL_Specification.md

 The Circuit DSL (Domain Specific Language) is a text-based format for defining digital circuits composed of logic gates and subcircuits.
 Circuits are defined in `.circuit` files and can reference other circuits through imports.

+The DSL supports both **combinational** and **sequential** circuits.
+Sequential circuits include a special `clk` input that triggers output updates on rising clock edges, enabling proper simulation of flip-flops, registers, and other state-holding elements.

 ## File Structure

 ```